+Basketball is a great passion for thousands of people all around the earth.
+We love to follow our favorite teams and root for their wins, celebrate them and place bets, learn about NBA Betting, watch the games in person and sometimes even get a picture with our favorite players.
+But for some people, that isn’t all.
+Some of us want not only to watch basketball but play and be one of those famous players.
 Each year, there is an event.
-A happening, as it were.
-Thousands of students in high-school compete against each other for a small number of basketball scholarships.
+A happening, as it was.
+Thousands of high school students compete against each other for a small number of basketball scholarships.
 Colleges want the best of the best, after all.
 So, how can you get a basketball scholarship?
 Here are a few tips.

 The application process is long and tedious.
 Your best bet is to start early and get ahead.